 Using a Hi-Res Audio playback app for iOS called Vox, we listened to Mozart’s 'Requiem in D Minor'.
 The strings had a warm and natural quality, while soprano vocal duets soared sweetly above the mix without ever sounding harsh.

 There’s hardly any point in listening to Hi-Res Audio with Apple’s EarPods, however; they just can’t do the music justice.
 So we donned a set of Master and Dynamic MW65 Active Noise-Canceling headphones to listen to Foals’ Spanish Sahara, and we were struck by how accurate the gently strummed guitar and soft vocals sounded.

-The headphones you use with the iPod touch will have a huge impact on how good your music sounds; a pair of audiophile over-ear headphones will always outperform the cheap in-ears you bought from the gas station.
+The headphones you use with the iPod touch will have a huge impact on how good your music sounds.
+Check out our pick of the best over-ear headphones as these will always outperform the cheap in-ears you bought from the gas station.